hamilak/hamilak/README.md

 -->

 🌱 Learning and Development
--  Currently learning and improving on javascript frameworks - reactjs, next.js, node.js, nestjs, angular.
+-  Experience in javascript frameworks - reactjs, next.js, node.js, nestjs, angular.

 🔭 Goals
 -  Contribute to more open-source projects